 Child and Youth Care Award.
 Nominations for the award are now being accepted prior to

 the next national in Richmond, BC in May of 2018.
 Members can nominate fellow

 members online at any time.
-The Council elections were held in Halifax and President,
+The Council elections were held in Toronto and Jeff Reid is

 |National Conference May 4-6, 2016 Westin Nova Scotian - a report

 Follow us on facebook

 The National Child and Youth Care Award brings forward a

 peer nominated individual who has a career that serves as

 an example to others of the best practices of a child and